No upcoming sessions planned. Click here for more info.

 The workshop is loosely divided into three sections: beginnings, middles and ends.
-This is a broad enough trail to take in the standard sights of the classic three-act structure, even if your structure or intention is off the beaten path.
+This is a broad enough trail to take in the standard sights of the classic three-act structure, and those ideas that veer off the beaten path.
 The following is subject to change based on group dynamic, but here’s an idea of what to expect.

 Weeks 1-4 will focus on beginnings.
 Exercises will be used to help flush out the world of your story, the promises you make to readers, who your main character is, and what they want.
 (And a little bit about what you want out of it too).

 Weeks 4-7 will focus on middles.
 This section is where conflicts arise, adventures take place, and characters evolve so your story gets where it needs to go.
 Exercises will explore structure, secondary characters, building tension, and laying the groundwork for a satisfying ending.